TheXichao/JournalApp-Frontend/README.md

-Website Frontend for my Journal App.
+# Journal App

+This is a React website that serves as a frontend for the Journal App API.